menganha/tiled_map_editor/README.md

 The box on the top left is the image box.
 It will hold the images for tiles to be used in your game's tile map.
 To the right, you will see a dark grey box with scrollbars around it and a light grey grid overlayed on it.
 This is the canvas where you will place your tiles to form a tilemap.
-On the bottom left you will see a box with two icons in it.
-One looks like a cursor outline, and the other looks like an eraser outline.
-The cursor icon represents the "draw" tool, and the eraser icon represents the "eraser" tool.
+On the bottom left you will see a box with three icons in it.
+One looks like a cursor outline, the second looks like an eraser outline, the third looks like a cursor with a selection box.
+The cursor icon represents the "draw" tool, the eraser icon represents the "eraser" tool, and the cursor with the selection box represents the "box fill" tool.
 These tools will be used to edit your tile map visually on the canvas.

 #### 2. Opening Tile Images
 To get started go to the file menu and select "Open Image(s)" as shown below.
 If you are making a tilemap for a game, it is recommended that you first place all of your tile images in the directory you will be using for the images used in the game.
 This is because the tilemap editor will be remembering the images based on their path.
 So if you move one of the images later, the tilemap editor will not know how to find it.